Collecting StrandNational Resource Centre for Dance

 Date1965-1987

-Extent49 files of papers, 1 box of photographic material, 5 DVDs, 28 videotapes, 1 poster, 30 audiotapes, 111 theatre programmes (catalogued material)
+Extent49 files, 1 box of photographic material, 5 DVDs, 28 videotapes, 3 posters, 30 audiotapes, 111 theatre programmes

 Name of CreatorDupres; Maedee; dancer, choreographer and dance educator

-DescriptionDancer, choreographer and teacher, Maedée Duprès was involved in the British 'New Dance' scene from the mid-1970s to the mid-1980s.
+Administrative HistoryDancer, choreographer and teacher, Maedée Duprès was involved in the British 'New Dance' scene from the mid-1970s to the mid-1980s.
 Born in Lausanne, Switzerland, Duprès came to London in 1968 to study music.
 In 1971, she started a full-time course at London Contemporary Dance School and was awarded a scholarship to stay on for a fourth year.
 On graduating, Duprès became involved in the X6 Dance Collective, alongside other prominent New Dance practitioners, such as Emilyn Claid, Fergus Early, Jacky Lansley and Mary Prestidge.

 From 1975 to 1978 Duprès was a regular performer with the Rosemary Butcher Dance Company.
 In 1978 she began work with Richard Alston and also toured her own solo programme titled 'Dance & Slide' (1978), which was included in the first Dance Umbrella festival.
 Duprès was best known for her solo work and, in addition to her own choreography, had dances created on her by choreographers such as Siobhan Davies, Kate Flatt, Richard Alston, Ian Spink, Sally Potter, and Mary Fulkerson.
 Her interest in music was reflected in collaborations with composers, such as John Marc Gowans and Christodoucos Georgiades.